 - Research existing programs and national best practices for high-risk teams and topics

-- Author informative documents, reports, grant reports, and polices as needed and requested
+- Author informative documents, reports, grant reports, and policies as needed and requested.

 - Bachelor’s Degree from an accredited college or university

-- Highly advanced administrative skills with Microsoft programs (Excel, Access, PowerPoint, Canva, Adobe Spark, Prezi).
+- Highly advanced administrative skills with Microsoft programs (Excel, Access, PowerPoint) and additional programs are a plus (such as Canva, Adobe Spark, and Prezi).

 - Problem solver, highly efficient, and detail-oriented

 - Excellent written and oral communication skills

 - Strong analytical skills and understanding of data analysis and outcome.

 - Experience working on interpersonal violence (domestic violence, sexual assault, child abuse, human trafficking, elder abuse, and stalking)

 - Experience working in or with both non-profits and the criminal justice system.